 Two studies undertook T-maze testing (Schipper et al. 2016; Brink et al. 2019).
-Brink et al. (2019) reported a significant increase in test scores in the MFGM-WPC group compared to the control (sialic acid13) group14.
-Schipper et al. (2016) reported a significant increase in percentage alternation on day 36 or 3715 but not on day 79 or 80.
+Brink et al. (2019) reported a significant increase in test scores in the MFGM-WPC group compared to the control (sialic acid.) group..
+Schipper et al. (2016) reported a significant increase in percentage alternation on day 36 or 37. but not on day 79 or 80.
 Two studies undertook water maze testing and reported a significantly lower time to reach the platform on day 1 and day 4 (but not on day 2 or 3) in the maternally separated rats consuming MFGM-WPC but not any days in the non-separated rats (Collins et al. 2022).
 Similar results were reported in the study by O'Mahony et al. (2020), with no difference in effect in the non-separated rats consuming MFGM-supplemented diet compared to non-supplemented diets over 4 days (Table A4.2).
-The MFGM-consuming maternally-separated rats completed the maze faster on day 2 compared to the non-supplemented rats16 but not on day 1, 2 or 4.
+The MFGM-consuming maternally-separated rats completed the maze faster on day 2 compared to the non-supplemented rats. but not on day 1, 2 or 4.

-FSANZ considered the evidence for the effect of MFGM-WPC in infant formula products on improved neural development and cognitive function in four human and five animal studies.
+FSANZ considered the evidence for the effect of MFGM-WPC in infant formula products on improved neural development and cognitive function.